Justineo/github-hovercard/README.md

 ~~Working on it.~~

-Authentication is supported form v0.0.7.
+Authentication is supported from v0.0.7.

 ## Acknowledgements